- Launched in 2010

 4.7 Clinical trials

-Therapeutic Advances in Drug Safety endorses the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment.
-However, consistent with the AllTrials campaign, retrospectively registered trials will be considered if the justification for late registration is acceptable.
+Therapeutic Advances in Drug Safety conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
 The trial registry name and URL, and registration number must be included at the end of the abstract.

 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
 For example, all randomized controlled trials submitted for publication should include a completed CONSORT flow chart as a cited figure and the completed CONSORT checklist should be uploaded with your submission as a supplementary file.
 Systematic reviews and meta-analyses should include the completed PRISMA flow chart as a cited figure and the completed PRISMA checklist should be uploaded with your submission as a supplementary file.
 The EQUATOR wizard can help you identify the appropriate guideline.